-We split our sample into a commercial bank sub-sample and a non-commercial bank subsample.
-As seen in Table 8, both commercial and non-commercial bank performance is higher in countries with a more developed retail payment business.
-The results also show that retail payment services have a more significant impact on savings and cooperative bank performance.
-These results suggest that banks with a stronger focus on retail banking business will benefit more from retail payment services.
+We split our sample into a commercial bank sub-sample and a non-commercial bank sub-sample.
+As seen in Table 7, both commercial and non-commercial bank performance is higher in countries with a more developed retail payment business.
+However, the coefficient of TRANPOP average cost has been affected by the on-going shift from expensive paper-based payment instruments (check paper giro transactions) to lower cost electronic payment substitutes (debit cards, electronic giro payments).